 The V in Little V does not just stand for ‘Vietnamese’, it also stands for ‘verassing’ a Dutch word for surprise!
 Boy were we in for a treat!

 The food and cocktails are too good for words.

 If you have already read my Rotterdam – Old Town Values in a City of Skyscrapers post you will know all about Markthal and exactly why it has been included in my best things to see and do in Rotterdam post.
-This venue plays hosts to a number of world cuisines as well as the most stunning ceiling artwork created by Arno Coenen and titled ‘Horn of Plenty.’
+This venue plays host to a number of world cuisines, as well as, the most stunning ceiling artwork created by Arno Coenen and titled ‘Horn of Plenty.’